 Happiness was an orderly passion then, never chaotic, a perennial feeling that lasted long.
 I still savor the moment of the yearly treat to a single Cadbury’s Five Star chocolate, conditional on getting good marks for the final exam for the grade.
 The tacit edict of conditionality meant, no chocolate treats in between, no matter what.
 I had the feeling of achievement, a rhythm of joy repeated in a cycle, the zest alive in all respects until the next year.
 A bite of chocolate meant scaling the peak of success and accomplishment, a sublimity, not a material to be surfeited with.
 The taste, a hard-earned bliss and not an indulgence.
 Though I never possessed the mastery of self-restraint against the tantalizing sight of it, rules were hallowed in a stern upbringing and I wilfully followed them jolly well.
 The consumerist and materialistic culture had no place in that world, a modest milieu that stressed a familiar ‘make-do-and-mend’ groove.

-Personal space had never been cramped or exclusionary.
-There was no definite perimeter or bounds and it was ever-expanding like the Universe.
-It made space for all and sundry on the earth without needing to rely on affected decorousness or without needlessly delving deep into dialectics, dialogues or debates.
+Though personal space had definite perimeter and bounds, I was happy since there was no need to rely on affected decorousness or artfully delve deep into dialectics, dialogues or debates.
 Contenting with the few possessions was not hard.
 There never seemed any need for someone to teach the noble art of sharing and caring, those were opportunities accepted with alacrity and enthusiasm.

 No amount of excesses could bring back the warmth of the lost spring.
 Turning back to the distant dream is a no-win, on a rock-strewn road.
 The vast space has now shrunken to a twilit zone with restricted access, and the self a shadow that has condensed unto itself.